 All auto accident cases are unique and have a different set of facts.
 Generally, accident victims who are not responsible for the crash can receive compensation for your injuries and losses, such as:

 - Property damage reimbursement;

 - Medical expenses and ongoing medical treatment expenses;

 - Lost wages, lost future wages if you are unable to return to work;

 - Mental pain and suffering.

 If you have been injured in an automobile accident in Broward County, the lawyers at Englander Peebles can help you pursue compensation for your injuries.
 We have years of experience in pursuing personal injury claims effectively on behalf of clients.
-Contact our firm today for a free initial consultation by calling our office at (954) 500-4878 or by completing our online form.
+Contact our South Florida Personal Injury Law Firm today for a free initial consultation by calling our office at (954) 500-4878 or by completing our online form.